 |Large Business:(Left to Right)Rhonda Summerbell(UFCU),Aleya Krenek(UFCU),Danae Sandoval(UFCU),Melissa Andrade(UFCU),Amanda Davidson(Freescale),Tim Shelhamer(Freescale),Sandy Dochen(IBM)|

-Concordia graduated its first MBA cohort on August 4, 2012 with 38 students from both the main campus and North Lamar Center.
+Concordia graduated its first MBA cohort on August 4, 2012 with 38 students from both the main campus and the old North Lamar Center.

 During a time when Master of Business Administration (MBA) programs in the Austin area are seeing declining enrollment, Concordia University continues to see an increase in the number of students seeking to further their education and careers.
 Since its inception in 2010, the MBA program at Concordia has grown by 255%.